magento/knowledge-base/src/best-practices/general/best-practice-magento-product-attributes.md

 labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,attribute,best practices,product
 ---

 This article provides best practices for the maximum recommended number of product attributes in Magento.

-There is a limit of 500.
+These maximum recommended number of product attributes limits are:

+* For Magento Commerce and Magento Commerce Cloud versions 2.4.1 and lower, the limit is 500 product attributes.
+* For Magento Commerce and Magento Commerce Cloud versions 2.4.2 and higher, the limit is 1500 product attributes.

 If you exceed the maximum recommended limit, performance can be affected.

 Many product attributes affects the size of the Product template saved for each product (EAV structure).
 This leads to: